anders94/disruptor/README.md

 <img src="http://anders.com/1offs/disruptor.png" width="400" height="228" alt="disruptor" align="right" />

 **disruptor** intends to be a distributed P2P fault-tolerant real-time computation platform written in node.js.
 It has minimal configuration requirements and no single point of failure.

 Nodes are started by being pointed at another peer and they quickly find all the other nodes in the network.
+Workers are written in Javascript as independant node.js applications which get spawned by each node in the cluster.
+As work in the form of json payloads over http requests comes in, it gets distributed amongst the live workers.
+Results come back via json payloads as responses to the http requests.

-JavaScript compute jobs and json data payloads can be sent to one of the nodes in the network which will distribute it amongst all the other live nodes.
-Results are then collated and returned to the requestor.
-There is no master peer, monitoring node or other single point of failure in the system and the design stresses simplicity at every turn.
+There is no master peer, monitoring node or other single point of failure in the system and the design stresses simplicity wherever possible and requires a minimum of setup.

 Install
 -----